edinburgh-napier/set09121/lectures/lecture20.md

 - Each data chunk is given a sequence number to allow the data to be reformed.
 - TCP guarantees acknowledgement of sent data - this means we know that data has arrived if we don't get an error.
 - TCP is the most common distributed application protocol because of its guarantees.
+- However, it also introduces higher latency.
+When this is an issue, we use UDP.

 ---